pi-base/data/spaces/indiscrete-topology/properties/groupable.md

 property: groupable
 value: true
 ---
+Consider an arbitrary group defined on this non-empty space.
-On each (nonempty) set there is a (not unique) group structure.
-Since every map betweeen indiscrete spaces is continuous this is a topological group.
+Since every map between indiscrete spaces is continuous, the binary and inverse operations of this group are continuous.